iboB/ibob.github.com/_posts/2020-01-13-cmake-package-management.md

 ## So, what is FetchContent?

 It's pretty straight forward, actually.
-By using two CMake functions: `Fetch_ContentDeclare` and `FetchContent_MakeAvailable`[^2] users can declare a named content item which can then be... well... fetched *in configure time*.
-The key here is, as opposed to `file(DOWNLOAD ...)` this allows three important things:
+By using two CMake functions: `FetchContent_Declare` and `FetchContent_MakeAvailable`[^2] users can declare a named content item which can then be... well... fetched *in configure time*.
+The key here is, as opposed to `file(DOWNLOAD ...)`, this allows three important things:

 * Define the means by which the content is produced (not just source, but also types of sources)
 * Have an identifiable name for the content